thycotic/ss-docs/troubleshooting/troubleshooting-connection-errors-linux/index.md

       ![image-20200924134208538](images/image-20200924134208538.png)

 4. Determine if you are troubleshooting heartbeat or RPC: The **Verify Password Change Commands** section applies to heartbeat, and the **Password Change Commands** section applies to RPC.
-Which you use (or both) depends on what failed in Step 2.
+Which you use (or both) depends on what failed in Step

-5. Determine if your are troubleshooting a main or associated secret: Look at the **Authenticate As** sections on the page.
-If the $USERNAME and $PASSWORD (or $CURRENTPASSWORD) variables are present, you are working with the main secret.
-If $[1]USERNAME and $[1]PASSWORD variables are present, you are working with an associated secret.

-6. Return the machine you were testing.
+6. Return the SS or DE server you are testing.

 7. Launch PuTTY.